 A signed letter of intent by "other participants" confirming their participation and explaining their role in the project.
-A letter of intent is not needed from co-proposers.
+A letter of intent is not needed from co-proposers as their CV is attached to the application and they are notified upon submission of application.

-Appendix D. Declaration from host institute (required for Post-doctoral fellowship applications) A letter of declaration from host institute confirming invitation to the applicant and stating that the available facilities are appropriate.
+Appendix D. Declaration from host institute (required for Postdoctoral fellowship applications) A letter of declaration from host institute confirming invitation to the applicant and stating that the available facilities are appropriate.

-Appendix E. Doctoral degree certificate (required for Post-doctoral fellowship applications).
+Appendix E. Doctoral degree certificate (required for Postdoctoral fellowship applications).

-Appendix F. Doctoral student admission statement (required for Doctoral student grant applications) A letter from the appropriate institution confirming the admission of the doctoral student to the doctoral programme.
+Appendix F. Doctoral student admission statement (required for Doctoral student grant applications) A letter from the Student Registration office (or comparable office) of the appropriate institution confirming the admission of the doctoral student to the doctoral programme.